 All Saints’, Shelley

 The talk we went to in the small second hand bookshop in Stoke by Nayland appealed to my imagination and felt relevant to my adventures.
 Prehistoric or medieval – it didn’t make much difference in some ways.
 The feeling of immersing yourself in a landscape in its history was what mattered.
-A millenium suddenly seemed like no time at all when described as forty generations…
+A millennium suddenly seemed like no time at all when described as forty generations…

 After lounging around afterwards for a suitable length of time in Stoke by Nayland churchyard, my friend Mark, his friend Mark – Granville’s nephew (see Semer church) – Bob the Dog and I left for Shelley church.

 I managed to miss the turning to Shelley church, as there was more than one road signposted to the village, and it was not the village we were looking for.
 In that area south of Hadleigh there is a wonderful network of single track lanes, all seemingly in the middle of nowhere, and all in my favourite kind of hilly, rural Suffolk around the Brett and Stour valleys.
 Shelley church itself lies beside the River Brett.
 I hoped I would not be keeping the two Marks waiting long – although ‘my’ Mark, of Kersey, specialises in dawdling, so I wasn’t too worried.
 You can’t really live in one of the most picturesque villages in the county without perfecting the art, and if you did, you wouldn’t be giving Kersey due respect.
 Quite apart from the fact this was most certainly a time for dawdling: the wind had died down and it was one of those warm, blue-skied early evenings that you wish would never end – much like the afternoon we spent at Sudbourne church.
 The setting of Shelley church was perfection incarnate, and I could quite happily have stayed in the churchyard all evening without playing a note.